rahul-gharat/dronahq-docs/docs/reference/controls/query-builder.md

 ## Binding Data Options

-The Query Builder control offers two data binding options to display.
-There are different ways in which you can bind data to the Query Builder control.
+The Query Builder control provides two methods to initialize a query from the start:
+1. RAW JSON
+2. Query

+Additionally, you can define the schema structure during initialization using:
+- Schema
 ### RAW_JSON

-With the RAW_JSON option, you can directly input the query in RAW_JSON format.
-This allows for precise control over the query structure, enabling you to define complex filter conditions in detail.
+This allows for precise control over the query structure, enabling you to define complex filter conditions in detail right at the initialization of the app.

 ```json
 {